Chuseok in South Korea | Mid-Autumn Festival Explained

 This day remains above all a festival with its share of amusements and customs.

-Many traditional games, mainly practiced in the agricultural field, are organised.
+Many traditional games, mainly practised in the agricultural field, are organised.
 Ssireum (씨름) and ganggangsulae (강강술래) are the most popular.

 What do people eat during Chuseok?